Sensors for Robotics - 5 Common Types

 How does a robot sensor work?

-It depends on the type of sensor in robotics, but most rely on emitting an output, receiving input, and using the differences in signals to make observations and assessments.
+It depends on the type of sensor, but most rely on emitting an output, receiving input, and using the differences in signals to make observations and assessments.

 A number of sensor types are used to allow automated systems to assess and interact with their environments.